vnazar/express-joi-routes/README.md

 ## About

-The motivation to use this package is provide a cleaner code and facilitate DRY (Don't repeat yourself) principle on tour routes.
+The motivation to use this package is improve the maintainability of your code and facilitate DRY (Don't repeat yourself) principle in your routes.

 ## Features